The Intercept: Intercept Brasil

-Controversies
+In August 2016, The Intercept launched a Brazilian version, The Intercept Brasil (later renamed Intercept Brasil).
+In June 2019, Intercept Brasil released leaked Telegram messages exchanged between judge Sergio Moro, prosecutor Deltan Dallagnol and other Operation Car Wash prosecutors.
+In the wake of the reporting, the Brazilian government in January 2020 indicted Glenn Greenwald on cybercrime charges in connection with his efforts to protect his sources, the legitimacy of President Jair Bolsonaro's election was called into question, and the Supreme Federal Court of Brazil in April–June 2021 annulled former President Luiz Inácio Lula da Silva's 2018 conviction on corruption charges.

+Some suspect that Intercept Brasil is funded by the criminal organization Primeiro Comando da Capital based on a citation of "The Intercept Brasil" on an accountability for the PCC found in the Operation Sequaz, Intercept Brasil denies those claims.

 Juan M. Thompson scandal

 In February 2016, the site appended lengthy corrections to five stories by reporter Juan M. Thompson and retracted a sixth, about Charleston church shooter Dylann Roof, written over the previous year, focused on the African-American community.
 Shortly afterward, a note from editor Betsy Reed indicated that Thompson had been fired recently after his editors discovered "a pattern of deception" in his reporting.
 According to Reed, he had "fabricated several quotes in his stories and created fake email accounts that he used to impersonate people, one of which was a Gmail account in my name".

 Reed apologized to readers and to those misquoted.
 She noted that some of Thompson's work, most of it using public sources, was verifiable.
 Editors alerted any downstream users of the affected stories, and promised to take similar action if further fabrication came to light.

 Thompson suggested that the greater problem was racism in the media field.
 He had made up pseudonyms for some of his sources, whom he described as "poor black people who didn't want their names in the public given the situations" and would not have spoken with a reporter otherwise. "[T]he journalism that covers the experiences of poor black folk and the journalism others, such as you and First Look, are used to differs drastically", he argued.
 He also said he had felt a need to "exaggerate my personal shit in order to prove my worth" at The Intercept given incidents of racial bias he said he had witnessed there.
 When Gawker published his email, Reed said those allegations had not been in the version he sent her.

 He was fired by The Intercept in early 2016 and, according to Reed, did not cooperate with the investigation into his actions.